 Compare prices for your transportation options.
 Many local hotels provide a park and cruise option included in their one night stay.
 If you arrive in Florida the day before your cruise you can park the rental car and ride the shuttle to the port.
 There are also local transfer services and there is always Uber.
 Depending on the number of people in your party, will determine which option is less expensive for you.
 Disney’s airport shuttle is not the only option.

 All around the Disney cruise ship there will be souvenir shops.
 Kids always want a shiny new object when traveling, especially during a family vacation.
 A gift during this adventure is more meaningful.
 Purchase small Disney items in advance and sneak them out of your suitcase to surprise the kids.
 You can have the Disney crewmember that cleans your cabin place the object on their pillow.
 Small stuffed animals from the Disney store in your local town or online are a fraction of the cost.

-Other places that sell Disney merchandise are Amazon, Target, Party City, and Wal-mart.
+Other places that sell Disney merchandise are Amazon, Target, and Wal-mart.
 Even some small items can be found at Dollar Tree.
 The kids will likely love having a pair of Disney ears to show off their Disney spirit.
 Buy in advance for less then give them to the kids during the cruise!

 4. Remember the Small Stuff –

 Just when you think you have packed it all, check your list again.
 Don’t forget the sunscreen and motion sickness medicine.
 The small items you may need on your cruise can add up in cost when purchased at the gift shop.
-Sunscreen is almost half the price at your local Wal-mart.
+Sunscreen is almost half the price at your local stores.